-The most popular type of patio surface these days is one made of clay brick or concrete pavers loose-laid upon a base of compactable gravel covered by a sand layer.
+The most popular type of patio surface these days is one made of clay brick or brick-shaped concrete pavers that are loose-laid upon a base of compactable gravel covered by a sand layer.
 Poured concrete is still an alternative for a patio, but pavers are both more attractive and more suitable for DIY installation.
 This technique, called a "sand-set" patio, can also be used for slate, flagstone, and other natural stone, but brick or concrete pavers offer the huge benefit of being uniform in size, allowing for precise installation and a variety of patterns.

 Installing a large patio, especially one with a very unique or unusual pattern, is a complicated process, and you should study up on how it is done.
-This article will give an overview of the process, but also consult the installation literature provided by the paver manufacturer.
+This article will give an overview of the process, but you should also consult the installation literature provided by the paver manufacturer.

 Things You'll Need